This pork marinade works great for just about any cut of pork!

-And remember, if you aren’t sure about best practices for marinating meats (such as timing), check out my guide for How To Marinate Different Types Of Meats!
+If you aren’t sure about best practices for marinating meats (such as timing), check out my guide for How To Marinate Different Types Of Meats!

-I should also mention that this recipe will make enough marinade for between 3 to 5 pork chops.
+- This recipe will make enough marinade for between 3 to 5 pork chops.
 So use that as your guide when deciding if you need to double your batch or not.

 NEED A GOOD BLENDER?

-Give this Ninja a try! (amazon affiliate link) It has convenient travel cups you can blend in for smoothies on the go, or even smaller jobs like this marinade.
+If you need a good blender for making marinades and other deliciousness, Give this Ninja a try! (amazon affiliate link) It has convenient travel cups you can blend in for smoothies on the go, or even smaller jobs like this marinade.
 Love my Ninja!!

 - 3/4 cup light flavored oil (I used organic grapeseed oil)

 - 2 tsp. prepared yellow mustard, no sugar added